 What is a Zoning Variance?

-A Zoning Variance is a special permission to use or develop a property in a manner that does not comply with or conform to the zoning regulations that apply to that specific location.
-The local regulatory board can grant a zoning variance for the use or bulk of a proposed development.
+A Zoning Variance is a special approval to use or develop a property in a manner that does not comply with or conform to the zoning regulations that apply to that specific location.
+The local regulatory Board can grant a zoning variance for the use or bulk of a proposed development.

 Sometimes, it is necessary to obtain a zoning variance to develop or use a property.
 Many factors are involved in a variance application.
-Still, the most important thing to understand is that the local governing body will assess the variance on a case-by-case basis.
+The most important thing to understand is that the local governing body will assess the variance on a case-by-case basis.

 I am Jorge Fontan, an architect in New York and owner of NYC-based architecture firm Fontan Architecture.
-At our office, we work on various project types, including those that need a zoning variance.
+At our office, we work on various project types, including property developments and building alterations that require a zoning variance.

 Zoning Variances are a Discretionary Action